BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_2_Writing_Complex_Multisig_Scripts.md

 However, this weakens the power of the escrow agent and allows our seller and buyer to accidentally make a bad decision among themselves — which is one of the things an escrow system is designed to avoid.
 So it could be that what we really want is the system that we just laid out, where the escrow agent is a required party in the 2-of-3 multisig: `OP_3DUP 2 <pubKeyEscrow> <pubKeyA> 2  OP_CHECKMULTISIG NOTIF 2 <pubKeyEscrow> <pubKeyB> 2  OP_CHECKMULTISIG ENDIF`.

 However, this doesn't pass the walk-in-front-of-a-bus test.
 If our escrow agent dies or flees to the Bahamas during the escrow, the buyer and seller are out a lot of money.
 This is where a timelock comes in.
-We can open an additional branch of the test that only becomes available if we're passed the end of our escrow period:
+We can create an additional test that will only be run if the standard multisigs work and we've passed the end of our escrow period:
 ```
 OP_3DUP
 2 <pubKeyRequired> <pubKeyA> 2  OP_CHECKMULTISIG